Bounded twin-width graphs are polynomially $\chi$-bounded: Introduction

 \subsection{Overview of the proof}

 The first step is to consider a decomposition tree analogous to the substitution tree used for modules.
 The idea is simple: we first start with the partition and we greedily continue to partition every part $B$ into modules with respect to the outside of $B$.
-If we reach a real module, we cut it in half and iterate.
-We now have a decomposition tree $T_d$ whose leaves are vertices.
+If we reach a real module, we c ut it in half and iterate.
+We now have a decomposition tree $T_d$ whose leaves are the vertices of $G$.

 The next step is to observe that we can structure $T_d$ (i.e. associate a graph $g(x)$ to every internal node $x$) so that the information $(T,g)$ is enough to retrieve $G$.
 This is our \emph{delayed decomposition}.
 The key-fact is that if the class of graphs $g(x)$ is \pcb, one can derive polynomial $\chi$-boundedness for $G$.
 This does not involve twin-width and is a general decomposition method: delayed extensions preserve (polynomial) $\chi$-boundedness.